BV-BRC/BV-BRC-Docs/README.md

-# PATRIC Documentation Repo
+# BV-BRC Documentation Repo

-This repository is for manage PATRIC static contents such as Website Tutorial, CLI Tutorial, User Guides, and PATRIC eNews.
+This repository is for manage BV-BRC static contents such as Website Tutorial, CLI Tutorial, User Guides, and BV-BRC eNews.
 See [here](./Setup.md) for configuration.

 ## Nginx